Graph traversals are explicitly or implicitly invoked by means of a

 As to

-to sum up the node values.
+n1 to sum up the node values.

-is provided by scala.colllection.Traversable
+sum is provided by scala.colllection.Traversable.

-as well.
+outerEdgeTraverser as well.

-for all its elements reachable from
+g for all its elements reachable from

-to return a set of InnerElem
+n1 to return a set of InnerElem containing nodes

-with a degree greater than 2
+with a degree greater than 2 and edges with a weight greater

-than 1
+than 1.

 Assume you'd like to traverse a graph, especially a tree, in a